 The British were often on the losing end of Rock Beats Laser.
 At Isandlwana they where deployed in loose formation with a few meters between the soldiers, suitable for fighting against other armies with breech-loading rifles and cannons, but not against charging impis.
 When the British used tight formations that were outdated for European warfare, they fared better, especially when they got to use gatling machine guns to support to make any charge by the Zulu on open terrain utter suicide.

-Of course, one must remember that the reason that the Zulus were such a famous example of Rock Beats Laser is that it was an exception.
+One must remember that the reason that the Zulus were such a famous example is that it was an exception.
 For instance, the Battle of Roark's Drift that was fought soon after Isandalwana had less than 200 British troops, many of whom were sick and wounded, successfully holding off a Zulu force of 4000 because the British commanders there operated with some intelligence.
 The reason the British had such an expansive empire was because they were the earliest to the industrialization game and the resultant technology from an entire population with time to think rather spending all their time working for both food and goods, so this is more exceptions proving the rule.

 In a way this was a subversion.
 The Zulus were an organized army optimized for pitched battles, if a low-tech version of it.
 Tribes that used the same tactics that they used in feuding with each other generally lasted longer even if they aren't remembered as fondly.